Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 This is when all networking interfaces are created and setup inside the namespace, according to the selected pod networking model (CNM for Docker or CNI for Kubernetes).
 3. Create and start the virtual machine running the container process.
-The VM will run inside the host namespaces created during step 1, and its `systemd` instance will spawn the `agent` daemon.
+The VM will run inside the host namespaces created during step 1, and its `systemd` instance will spawn the `cc-agent` daemon.
 4. Register the virtual machine with `cc-proxy`.
 5. The `cc-proxy` waits for the agent to signal that it is ready and then returns a token.
 This token uniquely identifies a process within a container inside the virtual machine.